Dr. Emanuele Andrizzi

 Encore Youth Choir

 Mrs. Tucker, Founder and Artistic Director of Encore Music Academy, has taught in the area for over twenty years, and grew up in Crystal Lake.
 She directs the Aria and Cantabile Choirs of the Encore Youth Choir as well as the Encore Touring Choir.
 Mrs. Tucker earned both her Bachelor’s and Master’s degrees in Music Education from the University of Illinois in Champaign-Urbana.
-In addition to her work with EMA, Mrs. Tucker is the Director of Music at First Congregational Church in Crystal Lake, where she directs four choirs including youth and adults.
+In addition to her work with EMA, Mrs. Tucker is the Director of Music at First Congregational Church in Crystal Lake, where she directs four choirs including youth and adults and oversees a staff of six and a program which includes an early childhood music class, four bell choirs for grades 4-adult and five choirs for grades K-adult.

 Tom Vos is a graduate of the music school at DePaul University in Chicago, Illinois and has worked as a freelance professional musician for more than 20 years.
 Tom began his musical journey at the age of three, studying the Suzuki violin method with Betty Haag-Kuhnke.
 Tom then studied violin with Dr. Eugene Gratovich and in 1984, he was introduced to the viola by his third violin teacher, Dr. Milton Goldberg.
 While a student at DePaul University, Tom studied violin with Mark Zinger and also successfully completed Suzuki violin teaching training for books 1-3 with Judy Yamada and Margery Aber at the Chicago Suzuki Institute.
 After receiving his Bachelor of Music with a double major of violin performance and jazz studies, Tom attended the University of Southern California from 1993 to 1994, enrolling in the prestigious "Scoring for Motion Pictures and Television" program.
 While participating in the program, he was awarded the Harry Warren Memorial Scholarship (first prize) for film music composition.
 Over the course of his professional career, Tom has recorded on every major scoring stage in Hollywood and has participated in both Grammy and Academy Award winning projects.
 He has extensive experience both performing and recording, including commercial music, film and television scores, live concerts, appearances in films and television shows, and several national and international tours.
 He is also a member of ASCAP (American Society of Composers and Publishers) and has received the ASCAP Popular Music Award (or “ASCAPlus”) numerous times since first receiving the award 1998.
 As a composer, several of Tom’s original pieces have been published by The Pilgrim Press (United Church of Christ).